-This report aims to provide the context for the Council's financial statements and to demonstrate how the council has delivered the economical, efficient and effective use of its resources during the year.
+This report provides the context for the council's financial statements and demonstrates how the council has delivered the economical, efficient, and effective use of its resources during 2021/22.

 1. INTRODUCTION

 South Gloucestershire Council was created in 1996 from areas in the north and east of Bristol, stretching from the River Severn estuary to the Cotswolds.